Translator for HPLC HINTS and TIPS for Chromatographers

 "Peak Purity" software determination by HPLC UV/VIS detection is one of the most abused and easily misunderstood features found in advanced liquid chromatography systems (e.g. HPLC, UHPLC and CE).

-Diode-Array based Peak purity determination by HPLC is a qualitative assessment of the impurity profile of the sample.
+Diode-Array 'Software' based Peak purity determination by HPLC is a qualitative assessment of the impurity profile of the sample.
 It is designed to reveal impurities, NOT prove peak purity.
 BTW: We really should rename it “Peak Spectral Impurity Assessment" because that is in fact what we are measuring.
 The algorithm used for Peak Purity determination is designed to confirm the presence of one or more impurities by comparing spectral data slices (multiple slices taken at the apex and both the upslope and down slope sections of the peak).
 A mismatch would indicate the peak has not been fully resolved (one or more co-eluting peaks are present).
-It is impure by UV/VIS analysis.
+In other words, it is impure by UV/VIS analysis.
 Note: It does not indicate that the compound is impure, but rather 'the peak' being measured is.
+As you can see, the concept makes sense, but the how it is used in many laboratories is flawed leading to invalid reports and data.

 In simple terms, IF the spectral slices obtained from one peak are not identical, than the peak may contain one or more impurities.
 Co-elution is the most likely reason for this.